 Chapter 2.
 Differences from upstream OpenJDK 17

 OpenJDK in Red Hat Enterprise Linux contains a number of structural changes from the upstream distribution of OpenJDK.
-The Windows version of OpenJDK attempts to follow Red Hat Enterprise Linux updates as closely as possible.
+The Microsoft Windows version of OpenJDK attempts to follow Red Hat Enterprise Linux updates as closely as possible.

 The following list details the most notable Red Hat OpenJDK 17 changes:

 - FIPS support.
-Red Hat OpenJDK 17 automatically detects whether the RHEL system is in FIPS mode and automatically configures OpenJDK 17 to operate in that mode.
+Red Hat OpenJDK 17 automatically detects whether RHEL is in FIPS mode and automatically configures OpenJDK 17 to operate in that mode.
 This change does not apply to OpenJDK builds for Microsoft Windows.

 zlibfor archive format support and